Veronica Cale: 52

-Cale resurfaces in Week 26 of 52 as one of the abducted scientists on Oolong Island (and the only female among the group) and suffers a breakdown after unleashing the Four Horsemen upon the Black Marvel family.
+Cale resurfaces in the series 52 as one of the abducted scientists on Oolong Island (and the only female among the group) and suffers a breakdown after unleashing the Four Horsemen upon the Black Marvel family.
 When Black Adam starts his worldwide crusade for vengeance, her conflicting feelings cause her to seduce the mentally unstable Will Magnus.
-When Black Adam actually arrives on the shores of Oolong Island, she attempts to take the blame for it, walking out to confront the maddened Adam.
+When Adam arrives on Oolong Island, Cale attempts to take the blame for it, walking out to confront the maddened Adam.
 She is subsequently entirely ignored.

-According to author notes in the fourth volume of the collected 52 editions, Cale was supposed to originally die at this point, casually slain by Black Adam.
+According to author notes in the fourth volume of the collected 52 editions, Cale was supposed to have been killed by Adam.
 Further discussion changed her fate - subsequently, Cale leads the remaining mad scientists to form an independent collective.
 Their first problem is the return of the Four Horsemen of Apokolips.
 Cale ingests a semi-organic containment unit and uses it to absorb the Horsemen's essences.
 She is later seen undergoing an operation to remove the unit.

 She is later seen in the pages of Doom Patrol, being assisted by I.Q.